Updated June 5, 2023

-The ability to accurately receive as well as interpret messages during a process of communication is known as listening.
 Listening skills hold the key to effective communication.
-Concentration along with the use of other senses and not merely hearing the words that are spoken is effective listening skills.
-If you do not have the ability to listen effectively, the messages will be misunderstood easily and the process of communication will break down, making the sender feel frustrated.
-Thus, the communication skill that you should master is listening skills.
-Listening has become so crucial in organisations today that several top employers are providing training in effective listening skills to their employees as they are aware that effective listening skills can result in providing better satisfaction to the consumers, increase in productivity, greater information sharing leading to more innovative and creative work, lesser errors and less wastage of time.
-At home, effective listening skills help to develop children who are self-reliant and resourceful and have the ability to solve their problems.
+The ability to accurately receive and interpret messages during communication is known as listening.
+Concentrating along with using other senses is a practical listening skill.
+If you listen carefully, the communication process will stay smooth despite the misunderstandings, making the sender feel satisfied.
+Listening has become so crucial in organizations today that several top employers are providing training in effective listening skills to their employees as they are aware that effective listening skills facilitate better satisfaction to the consumers, increase productivity in the workplace, assure adequate information sharing, lead to more innovative and creative work, lesser errors and less wastage of time.
+At home, effective listening skills help develop children who are self-reliant and resourceful and can solve their problems.
 It helps in building relationships.

 Effective Listening Skills:

 It would help if you prepared yourself to listen.
 Listening to a person while working on a computer screen or scanning the room will only give the speaker a certain percentage of your divided attention.
 Therefore, facing the speaker and maintaining eye contact is essential for effective listening skills.
 Maintaining eye contact does not mean you must constantly stare at the speaker.
 Now and then, you can look away and then resume the conversation usually, but it is vital to be present entirely when someone is speaking to you.
 If there is something important in between, tell the speaker about it and inform them that you are again ready to listen after completing that work.

 2. Remove distractions, be attentive and relaxed